 There has been a lot of talk about how much the Big East seems to be slipping down the ladder of college football, and collegiate athletics, pedigree.
 The Big East has become a punching bag that everyone feels is ready for a few punches.

-Pittsburgh losing to Youngstown State?
+- Is Pittsburgh losing to Youngstown State?
 The Big East stinks.

-Temple losing to Maryland?
+- Temple losing to Maryland?
 The Big East stinks.

-Rutgers at South Florida on Thursday night?
+- Rutgers at South Florida on Thursday night?
 The Big East stinks.

-The NFL replacement refs are ruining the game.
+- The NFL replacement refs are ruining the game.
 Uh, sure why not.
 The Big East stinks.

 It almost doesn’t matter what you are talking about.
 Somebody will likely find a way to rip on the Big East conference, whether it is a fair criticism or not.

 The latest news that the Orange Bowl may prefer to align a partnership with the Big Ten or SEC even without a conference champion deal, or Notre Dame, instead of the Big East champion was this week’s reason to continue trashing the Big East.

 In our conversation we take a look at what losing Notre Dame means for the Big East, as well as what may be in the future for the conference’s bowl line-up and what eventually happens for the television package currently up for renegotiating (currently exclusively open to ESPN).

-Have a listen to the podcast below, then make sure you are subscribed in iTunes, and following the show on Get Glue!
+Have a listen to the podcast below, then make sure you are subscribed to iTunes, and following the show on getting Glue!
 Follow Ennis on Twitter @Mengus22 (follow me @KevinOnCFB).

-A portion of this podcast will be featured in our first ever encore presentation Friday evening, airing live on Pioneer Digital TV channels 150 and 152 in Oklahoma, and parts of Texas and Kansas where available.
+A portion of this podcast will be featured in our first-ever encore presentation Friday evening, airing live on Pioneer Digital TV channels 150 and 152 in Oklahoma, and parts of Texas and Kansas where available.
 Click here for more information, and stay tuned for some announcements for the podcast and site coming soon.